-Patients who have been in contact with an infectious TB case will need to be informed and an entry made in their notes by the doctor and the patients" GP informed.
+Patients who have been in contact with an infectious TB case will need to be informed and an entry made in their notes by the doctor and the patient's GP informed.
 Patients who have been identified as at risk will be informed and screened by the TB Nurse Specialist.

-Management of non-compliant Patients advice needed from Public Health England.
+For management of non-compliant patients, advice is required from Public Health England.

-52.8 Patients Who Are Non-Compliant with Treatment for Infectious TB
+52.8 Patients who are Non-Compliant with Treatment for Infectious TB

-Patients who are non-compliant with treatment for infectious TB are likely to fall into one of the following 3 categories are likely to fall into one of the following 3 categories.
+Patients who are non-compliant with treatment for infectious TB are likely to fall into one of the following 3 categories:

-Patients who have capacity to consent to treatment (as defined by the Mental health Capacity Act section 3) but who refuse to comply with treatment for whatever reason may need to have compulsory admission and detention to hospital to ensure that they are closely monitored under sections 37 and 38 of the Public Health Act.
+Patients who have capacity to consent to treatment (as defined by the Mental Health Capacity Act, Section 3) but who refuse to comply with treatment for whatever reason may need to have compulsory admission and detention to hospital to ensure that they are closely monitored under sections 37 and 38 of the Public Health Act.
 Compulsory medical examination can also be required under section 35 of that Act.
 Compulsory treatment is not allowed under the Public Health Act.

-Patients who do not have capacity to consent to treatment as defined by the Mental Capacity Act, Section 3, can usually be treated, if necessary by admission to hospital under the common law doctrine of necessity e.g. that they lack capacity to consent and that it is in their best interests that treatment should be given.
-Any such treatment must be in conformity with the principles of the Mental Health Capacity Act and take account of the safeguards provided by that Act, such as the need to refer to an independent Mental Capacity Advocate in certain circumstances, or to consult with a Lasting Power of Attorney with health and welfare powers if one has been appointed.
+Patients who do not have capacity to consent to treatment as defined by the Mental Health Capacity Act, Section 3, can usually be treated, if necessary by admission to hospital under the common law doctrine of necessity e.g. that they lack capacity to consent and that it is in their best interests that treatment should be given.
+Any such treatment must be in conformity with the principles of the Mental Health Capacity Act and take account of the safeguards provided by that Act, such as the need to refer to an independent Mental Health Capacity Advocate in certain circumstances, or to consult with a Lasting Power of Attorney with health and welfare powers if one has been appointed.